epomatti/azure-cheatsheet/README.md

 ## IT Service Management (ITSM)

-IT Service Management, for example running on-premises, can me integrated with Azure Monitor to receive alerts of service health by configuring an ITSM Connector service group.
+IT Service Management, for example running on-premises, can me integrated with Azure Monitor to receive alerts of service health by configuring an ITSM Connector action group.